-"Complement" or "staff complement" shall mean the number of positions, stated in terms of fulltime equivalencies, approved for a Department for a given academic year; this complement may be comprised of any combination of tenured, probationary, limited term, and part-time positions.
+"Complement" or "staff complement" shall mean the number of positions, stated in terms of full-time equivalencies, approved for a Department for a given academic year; this complement may be comprised of any combination of tenured, probationary, limited term, and part-time positions.

-"Continuing appointment" for Members shall mean the Member is contractually entitled to return to work the following academic year; an individual retiring at the end of the University Year shall also be deemed to hold a continuing appointment.
+"Continuing appointment" shall mean that the Faculty member will be continuing to exercise his or her duties as a St. Francis Xavier University Faculty member during the following academic year; an individual retiring at the end of the University Year shall also be deemed to hold a continuing appointment.